 The following files will be extracted to your temporary directory:

 Install.bat and select the option: Run as Administrator;

 Now right click on the file HASPUserSetup.exe and select the option: Run as Administrator:

 An installer (from Gemalto) will start up.
 Agree to the license terms and answer the prompts.
-At the end of the installation you should see a screen line this:

 You may now erase the temporary files that you unzipped to perform this driver installation.